alexdatsko/CherryTreeToMarkdown-Docker/README.md

 ~~~

 ## Usage: Many .MD files:
-## ret2src script : 07-28-2023
+### ret2src script : 07-28-2023

-This will instead create a new MD file for each node which is MUCH better for large CTD files, in converting your Cherrytree knowledgebase to be used with Obsidian, etc:
+This will instead create a new MD file for each node which is MUCH better for large CTD files, in converting your Cherrytree knowledgebase to be used with Obsidian or the like.
+The docker is started the same way as above.

 ~~~
+$ mkdir out
+$ docker run --rm -it --name cherry2md -v "${PWD}:/in" -v "${PWD}/out:/out" cherry2md

-root@a32456004b2f:~/cherrytreetomarkdown# ./splitconvert.py -i /in -o /out
+root@a32456004b2f:~/cherrytreetomarkdown# ./splitconvert.py -i /in/filename.ctd -o /out
 [*] Starting node to individual file conversion.
 [*] Node to file conversion: All done.
 [*] Starting XML to Markdown conversion.